John Ringling Causeway

-John Ringling Causeway (also known as Ringling Bridge or Gil Waters Bridge) is a causeway that extends past the Sarasota Bay, from Sarasota to St. Armands Key and Lido Key.
+John Ringling Causeway (also known as Ringling Bridge or Gil Waters Bridge) is a causeway in the US state of Florida that extends past the Sarasota Bay, from Sarasota to St. Armands Key and Lido Key.
 The 65 ft bridge, built in 2003, is a segmental box girder bridge running from Sarasota to Bird Key.
 Another short bridge carries the causeway from Bird Key to Coon Key and St. Armand's Key.
 The causeway is named after John Ringling, one of the founders of the Ringling Brothers Circus and resident of the Sarasota area.